 VerifyPass allows Unique ID (uid) tracking via a URL parameter or when creating an Applicant Token.
-Unique ID functions as your internal tracking mechanism only—the result will be returned via your Webhook.
+Unique ID functions as your internal tracking mechanism only—the parameter will be returned via your Webhook.

 Because uid can be set either by URL Parameter or by Applicant Token, it's important to understand the distinction between each method.

-Applicant Token: in combination with Require Applicant Token, can be relied upon for critical functionality, such as account tagging.
+Applicant Token: Applicant cannot modify the token.
+In combination with Advanced → Require Applicant Token, can be trusted for critical functionality (such as account tagging).

 Businesses will use uid to track a specific applicant.
-Most commonly, this purpose will include ensuring the correct account is tagged, or for tracking marketing efforts, such as a referral source.
+Most commonly, this purpose will include ensuring the correct account is tagged.

 https://verifypass.com/auth/{your-widget-key}?uid={unique_id}

-After verification, your applicant's uid will be passed within your Webhook.
+After verification, your applicant's uid will be passed within your Webhook, and made available and searchable within the Reporting API.

 Refer to the Applicant Token documentation.